Junction40/comp0111-repo-analysis/README.md

 3. Ensure the `github_enterprise_hostname` variable is set to the hostname of your company's GitHub Enterprise (e.g. `"https://{hostname}"`)

-4. You have now completed all enterprise-specific steps.
+4. You have now completed all the enterprise-specific steps.
 Follow steps 3-6 of the [Public GitHub Repositories](#public-github-repositories) section to get the script running!

+# Testing

+Testing on this script has been conducted using the [davejjwilliams/repository-analysis-mock](https://github.com/davejjwilliams/repository-analysis-mock) repository.
+To ensure the script is functioning correctly, please follow the example described in the [Public GitHub Repositories](#public-github-repositories) section and check the output in your CSV file matches the mock repository's README.